aammd/MS_computational_ecology_opinion/reviews.md

 # Reviewer: 2

-> This reviewer seemed to have largely mild comments that could be fixed by
-> reframing some of this in terms of the designated audience.
-Both this reviewer
-> and reviewer 1 argue that citizen science is increasing data availability, which
-> is true, but I think it’s still important to note that citizen science is great
-> for answering some questions and not others in ecology.
-It also is limited to
-> certain taxonomic groups currently, which restricts its scope.

 Poisot et al provide a clear overview of considerations surrounding computational ecology.
 I can't really find anything to disagree with; it seems like it represents a pretty common perspective among modern ecologists.
 However